_targets.R

 callr::r()

-process where you cannot use the R console. - Data management
+process where you cannot use the R console. - The targets in the pipeline may run on parallel workers.

-Although these layers are essential for reproducibility and scale, you will need to cut through them in order to diagnose and solve issues in pipelines.
+Although these layers are essential for reproducibility and scale, you will need to peel them back to diagnose and solve problems.
 This chapter explains how.

 4.2 Debugging example